 When will California sports betting be legalized?

-Potential California online sportsbooks
+Potential online sportsbooks coming to California

-If California legalizes online sports betting, many of the top names in the industry will likely make their way to the state.
+If California legalizes online sports betting, many of the top names in the industry would be expected to make their way to the state.
+Along with these sportsbooks, bettors can look forward to a range of enticing California sportsbook promos and bonuses.
+Here are some of the best CA online betting sites that could become available:

 DraftKings Sportsbook

 DraftKings is a well-known name in California due to its daily fantasy sports site, and DraftKings California would be hugely popular.
 The online sportsbook is a star, thanks to its long list of sports and innovative app design.
-A top feature on DraftKings is its betting carousel, which offers a custom list of bets based upon your previous activity and the preferences you’ve stated, offering a more personal experience.
+A top feature on DraftKings Sportsbook is its betting carousel, which offers a custom list of bets based on your previous activity and the preferences you’ve stated, offering a more personal experience.

-Placing bets on California sports teams
+Betting on California’s top sports teams

 - Anaheim Ducks (NHL)